 - 7.13.1 In view of the identified pressing need for affordable housing in the District, Policy CP4 of the Core Strategy seeks provision of around 45% of all new housing as affordable housing and requires development resulting in a net gain of one or more dwellings to contribute to the provision of affordable housing.
 Developments resulting in a net gain of between one and nine dwellings may meet the requirement to provide affordable housing through a financial contribution.
-Details of the calculation of financial contributions in lieu of on-site provision of affordable housing are set out in the Affordable Housing Supplementary Planning Document. - 7.13.2 The proposed development would result in a requirement for a commuted sum of £1,341,250 towards affordable housing based on a habitable floorspace of 1,073sq. metres multiplied by £1250 per sq. metres which is the required amount in the 'Highest Value Three Rivers' market area. - 7.13.3 However, Policy CP4 acknowledges that applications will be considered on a case-bycase basis to allow individual site circumstances to be reflected which may take account of development viability and the National Planning Policy Framework is clear that requirements should not prejudice development viability. - 7.13.4 The applicant submitted information with the application indicating that it would not be possible for the development to contribute to the provision of affordable housing as a result of development viability. - 7.13.5 The application has been reviewed by the Council's independent viability assessor who initially agreed that whilst the development would not be viable with a policy compliant commuted sum, considered that there was a surplus of £175,444 which could be provided towards an off-site affordable housing contribution. - 7.13.6 However, following receipt of this report the applicant reviewed the information and contended that Adam's Integra did not take the same approach in assessment of the viability of the development proposed as they had done in assessment of the development on the adjacent plot at 38 Eastbury Avenue (18/0207/FUL) particularly with demolition/build costs, not including a 5% contingency to all work costs and differing interest rates. - 7.13.7 This information was put forward to Adams Integra who following further review agree that the same approach should be taken and therefore amended their assessment.
-The Existing Use Value does not reflect the price paid for the land, but the same approach at valuing the site's value as existing between the applicant and Adam's Integra was agreed.
-When taking the same approach, Adams Integra concluded that when all of the costs (build, contingencies, CIL, fees, finance and profit) are deducted from the potential income (sales and ground rents) there would be a deficit of £179,226 and therefore the scheme cannot support an off-site financial contribution.
-Adam's Integra further commented that in order for the scheme to become viable (i.e. no deficit) the profit level would need to be reduced to around 12%.
-We would not be in a position to successfully defend a position at a Planning Appeal were the Council to refuse planning permission purely on the grounds of a lack of affordable housing contribution.
+Details of the calculation of financial contributions in lieu of on-site provision of affordable housing are set out in the Affordable Housing Supplementary Planning Document. - 7.13.2 The proposed development would result in a requirement for a commuted sum of £1,341,250 towards affordable housing based on a habitable floorspace of 1,073sq. metres multiplied by £1250 per sq. metres which is the required amount in the 'Highest Value Three Rivers' market area. - 7.13.3 However, Policy CP4 acknowledges that applications will be considered on a case-bycase basis to allow individual site circumstances to be reflected which may take account of development viability and the National Planning Policy Framework is clear that requirements should not prejudice development viability.

+- 7.13.4 The applicant has submitted information with the application indicating that it would not be possible for the development to contribute to the provision of affordable housing as a result of development viability. - 7.13.5 The application has been reviewed by the Council's independent viability assessor who agrees that whilst the development would not be viable with a policy compliant commuted sum, they consider that there is a surplus of £175,444 which can be provided towards an off-site affordable housing contribution. - 7.13.6 Subject to the completion of a S106 Agreement to secure £175,444 there are no objections, however, in the absence of a S106 Agreement to secure the relevant amount the development would fail to comply with Policy CP4.